sensu/sensu-docs-legacy/source/docs/0.13/checks.md

 In addition to server-scheduled and client-scheduled (standalone) checks, checks can be defined that are not scheduled for regular execution.
 These pre-defined checks can be triggered through the API.
 Add `"publish": false` to a check definition to disable the interval-based scheduling.
-The `interval` field may still be required to pass validation.
+The `interval` and `subscribers` field may still be required to pass validation.

 #### Example {#example-manually-triggered-check}